 Signs of Ovulation Infographic

-So let’s jump into the following signs of ovulation that will help you target your optimal fertile window.
+How can you tell if you’re ovulating?
+Let’s jump into the following signs of ovulation to help you target your optimal fertile window.

 Normal waking body temperature ranges between 97.2 and 99.0.
 When ovulation occurs it dips a little, then directly after ovulation it steadily rises .4 – 1 degrees.
 You’ll need a special thermometer (where to buy) that is sensitive enough to track such fluctuations, and take your temp before you do anything – even sit up in bed.
 Basal body temperature varies slightly from day-to-day, but during ovulation you’ll see a sustained rise due to progesterone hormone changes.

 #2.
 Heightened senses